-A third COVID-19 vaccine dose appears in practice to be unlikely to offer much protection against the Omicron compared to Delta variant.
+A third COVID-19 vaccine dose appears, in practice, to be unlikely to offer much protection against the Omicron compared with the Delta variant.
 This was the finding of a preprint from a large Canadian study by a team led by Public Health Ontario, Toronto, Canada.

 In trying to provide some much needed data on the real-world effectiveness of vaccine effectiveness (VE) against the Omicron or Delta variant, the Canadian team examined individuals 18 years and over, with a positive PCR test result between November 2021 and December 2021, excluding long-term residents and those who had received only a single COVID-19 vaccine dose or a second dose less than 7 days prior to testing.

 The researchers identified confirmed cases of infection, irrespective of symptoms or severity using provincial reportable data.
 Any positive samples with an S-gene Target failure (SGTF), were considered to be due to infection with Omicron since this failure is absent in those with the Delta variant.

 They compared infection rates (compared to those who were unvaccinated and which served as the reference group) for individuals with either two or a third COVID-19 vaccine dose.

 The team identified 3,442 Omicron positive, 9,201 Delta positive and 471,545 negative controls.
 Omicron infected individuals were generally younger, mean age 34.8 years (49.2% male) compared to 43.7 years (same gender proportion) for Delta infections.